onnx/onnx-mlir/docs/SequenceType.md

 ### Store an element into a sequence
 To avoid the deallocation of the element, we can save a copy of the element into the sequence.
-To get a copy, we need to allocate a memref and then use memref.copy to copy the value.
-However, deallocation pass will again add deallocation to the newly allocated memref.
+To generate this copy, we need first to allocate a memref and then use memref.copy to copy the value.
+However, deallocation pass may again add deallocation to the newly allocated memref.
 To avoid this issue, we should wrap all the operations of memref the allocation, copy and store into one krnl Op, krnlSeqStoreOp, which will be lowered AFTER the deallocation pass.

-Since the type of sequence element is a super type for all possible element, memref.cast may be needed before the store.
+Since the type of sequence element is a super type for all possible elements, memref.cast may be needed before the store.
 KrnlSeqStoreOp will be lowered to the code segment below.
 ```
 // The input op